gabrielication/Steganography/README.md

 # Steganography

-WARNING: AT THE CURRENT TIME (29/04/16) THIS IS A PRE-ALPHA!
-IT MAY BE UNSTABLE AND IT MAY DOESN'T HAVE SOME FEATURES.
+WARNING: AT THE CURRENT TIME (21/05/16) THIS IS A RELEASE CANDIDATE!
+IT IS FULLY FUNCTIONAL BUT IT MAY BE UNSTABLE.
 USE IT AT YOUR OWN RISK.

 "Steganography" is a universitary project.
 The goal is to develop a parallel computing Android app taking advantages from the RenderScript framework.